 WHEN DOES A-CAMP START?
 WHAT TIME DOES IT END?

-It begins the evening of May 18th at 5pm and ends at 11am on May 23rd.
+It begins the evening of May 16th (registration opens at 4, dinner runs from 7-8, and opening ceremonies start at 9) and ends at 11am on May 21st.

 WHEN WILL WE GET OUR SCHEDULES?

 We'll send out our programming schedule a week or two before camp.
-Most of our programming is open to everyone, but there are some workshops that allow a limited amount of participants.
-Instructions on how to enter lotteries for these limited workshops will be sent to you with your programming schedule!
-May the odds be ever in your favor.
+Most of our programming is open to everyone, but there are some workshops that allow a limited amount of participants and some that require extra fees.
+You’ll find out more about this later!

 I'M ON THE WAITLIST WILL I EVER GET IN?